Sophie Jackson: Women's

 Jackson, Brown, Smith and Sinclair were runners-up at the 2018 Scottish Women's Curling Championship, losing to Team Hannah Flemming in the final.
 Flemming went on to represent Scotland at the 2018 World Women's Curling Championship, and that team invited Jackson to be the team's alternate.
 There, the team finished with a 5-7 record, and Jackson did not play in any matches.

 The following season, Team Jackson was invited to play in the third leg of the 2018–19 Curling World Cup, finishing with a 2-4 record.
 Two weeks later, the team won the 2019 Scottish championship, defeating perennial winners Eve Muirhead in the final.
 Team Jackson had committed to play in the 2019 Winter Universiade (which ended just before the World Championships), so Scottish Curling initially wanted to send Muirhead to the 2019 World Women's Curling Championship as Scotland's representative.
 However, Team Jackson asked for a review of the rules, which stated the winner of the Scottish championship gets to represent the country at the World Championships.
 The review was successful, and Team Jackson went on to represent Scotland at the 2019 Worlds.
 They also played in the Universiade, where they finished fourth.

 At the 2019 World Women's Curling Championship, Team Jackson finished in 10th place with a 4-8 record.
 Jackson missed three games at the event due to a back injury, and was replaced by alternate Lauren Gray for those games.

 Mixed

 Jackson has twice represented Scotland at the World Mixed Curling Championship, playing lead on teams skipped by Cameron Bryce on both occasions.
 At the 2015 World Mixed Curling Championship the team lost in the round of 12, and at the 2016 World Mixed Curling Championship, they won the bronze medal.

 Personal life

-Jackson works as a manager at the Scottish Curling Academy.
+Jackson used to work as a manager at the Scottish Curling Academy.